nikolas-AI/Forrest_Gump/readme.md

 This game does not require any external libraries or frameworks.
 It is built using Python.

 ## Contribution:
-Contributions to the Jump and Dodge Game are welcome!
+Contributions to the Forrest Gump game are welcome!
 If you have any ideas, bug fixes, or improvements, feel free to submit a pull request on the GitHub repository.